aofarrel/myco/README.md

 # myco
-myco is group of pipelines built for phylogenic analysis of the _Mycobacterium tuberculosis_ complex (MBTC).
-It builds upon existing tools such as [clockwork](https://github.com/iqbal-lab-org/clockwork) and [UShER](https://www.nature.com/articles/s41588-021-00862-7) to accomplish this task.
+myco is a group of _Mycobacterium tuberculosis_ complex (MBTC) sample processing pipelines built upon [clockwork](https://github.com/iqbal-lab-org/clockwork), [TBProfiler](https://github.com/jodyphelan/TBProfiler), and other tools.
+Earlier versions of myco included [UShER](https://www.nature.com/articles/s41588-021-00862-7)-powered phylogenetics and clustering, which has now been moved to [Tree Nine](https://github.com/aofarrel/tree_nine).
+You can still feed the outputs of myco directly into Tree Nine for a full FQ-to-tree pipeline.

 In an amusing repeat of [somewhat questionable naming decisions made in 1896](https://wwwnc.cdc.gov/eid/article/14/3/et-1403_article), myco should not be confused with the similiarly-named fungal pathogen pipeline [MycoSNP](https://github.com/CDCgov/mycosnp-nf).